 If you need a 100% waterproof humidity-proof backpack, check out our in-depth review on the best waterproof backpacks for adventurers.

-Is the Osprey Kyte 46 Carry On Compatiable?
+Is the Osprey Kyte 46 Carry On Compatible?

-The short answer is YES!
+The short answer is YES, the Osprey Kyte is good for carry on travel!
 Most airlines technically only allow around 40 liters to 45 liters, but there isn’t an international standard.
 Moreover, they tend to be stricter for suitcases versus backpacks.

 Is the Osprey Kyte 46 Compatible with a Hydration Reservoir?